‘Game Of Thrones’: Kit Harington Reveals Why Jon Snow Went North Of The Wall In The Season 8 Finale

 “Instead of being chained and sent to the Wall, it felt like he was set free.
 It was a really sweet ending.
 As much as he had done a horrible thing [in killing Daenerys], as much as he had felt that pain, the actual ending for him was finally being released.”

 So, it appears that Jon Snow is now free of Westeros and will live out his life beyond the Wall, even if Harington did not specifically confirm this.
-However, for many fans who loved the relationship that Jon Snow shared with the wildling called Ygritte (Rose Leslie) they are now hopeful that Jon might finally be able to find another woman among the Free Folk who can love him in just the same way that she did.
+However, for many fans who loved the relationship that Jon Snow shared with the wildling called Ygritte (Rose Leslie), they are now hopeful that Jon might finally be able to find another woman among the Free Folk who can love him in just the same way that she did.

 Season 8 was the final season of HBO’s Game of Thrones.
 HBO is currently in production on a prequel series set in the same universe as Game of Thrones.
 However, no release date has yet been announced for this new series.